mstuettgen/homeassistant-addons/senecweb2mqtt/README.md

 # Senec Web2MQTT
+Reads stats from Senec Web API and publishes them as MQTT device to home assistant

 ## Getting started
 I is not really an "addon" at this point, it's more of a working prototype.